 You can renew your card for 3 years if you re-take the class before your current card expires - bring your old card with you when you take the class in person.
 If your old card has expired, you will only be able to receive a 2-year card.

 This does happen.
 If you contact the Snohomish County Health Department at 425-339-5250 or email Food Safety, we can upgrade your card to a 3-year card if we see that you qualify for a 3-year card.

 You may be eligible for a five-year card if you have completed approved advanced training.
 You must show proof of the advanced training to receive the 5-year card.
 You must do this within 2 years of receiving the advanced training.

-You can get a replacement card (with the original test date) at the Snohomish Health District Environmental Health office in Everett.
+You can get a replacement card (with the original test date) at the Snohomish County Health Department Environmental Health office in Everett.
 You can come into the office or you can call the customer service desk at 425-339-5250 to pay for the card over the phone and have the card mailed to you.
 If you originally received your card online, you can print a duplicate.
 The fee for a replacement card is $10.
 We accept cash, credit and debit (Visa and MasterCard) at the Everett location and credit and debit only online.